What is backlog grooming in Agile?

 Learn more on Backlog items and how developers use them in Epic, Story, and Tasks in Agile article.

 Sprint planning and backlog grooming are often confused with one another because they look similar at first.
 Think of backlog grooming as preparation for sprint planning, similar to writing a detailed outline for a presentation, or an essay.
 It can be chaotic to try to present or write your information with no organization or preparation.
 The same is true when using Agile methods for software development.

 Sprint planning is when the new assignments (that were chosen during the grooming session) are given to the team.
 During the planning meeting, team members can ask questions, discuss the criteria for completion, and set deadlines.
+The team aims to come away with the Sprint goal.
 Sprint planning can last anywhere between one and four hours.

 Here’s a short list of what happens during sprint planning:

 - Team leader describes the next tasks and highest priority items

 - The team agrees on the amount of work to be done during the next sprint

 - Team experiences and other things worth mentioning are discussed

 Find out more detailed information on Sprint planning meeting and Backlog grooming meeting in our Agile meeting types article.